thcopeland/afterzhev/sim/slimavr-0.1.3/README.md

  - `xch`, `las`, `lac`, `lat`, `break`, and `wdr` instructions
  - and more!

-The features that are implemented, however, (nearly all instructions, timers, PWM) should be fairly accurate and complete, however.
+The features that are implemented, however, should be fairly accurate and complete, however.

 ## Installation